Infection, Prevention and Control: Preventing Bloodborne Pathogens Guide

-ALL blood borne pathogen or bodily fluid exposures must be reported within 24 hours to SHWC via phone 404.756.1241 or email at shwcrequests@msm.edu and to the Supervising Provider.
+ALL blood borne pathogen or bodily fluid exposures must be reported SHWC and to the Supervising Provider using the needlestick incident report form within 24 hours.
 PA students must report to their Program Director.
 It is crucial that an incident report is completed.
-Financial responsibility for treatment after occupational exposure is administered by the school through student health fees.
+The AUCC-SHWC will submit a medical insurance claim for the labs and treatment after occupational exposure, however students are responsible for costs beyond the insurance claim.
 Institutional Clinical agreements provide immediate and initial prophylactic treatment for medical students exposed to biohazards necessitating medical management.
 When required, medical treatment including labs are provided by SHWC in collaboration with the Infectious Disease Specialist when indicated.

 Bloodborne Pathogens